Man, woman injured in shooting in Center Line

-Police were called to a home on Edward Avenue just west of Van Dyke Avenue in Center Line Sunday evening after a woman reported her boyfriend had just committed suicide.
+CENTER LINE, Mich. - Police were called to a home Sunday evening on Edward Avenue just west of Van Dyke Avenue in Center Line after a woman reported her boyfriend had just killed himself.

-Upon arriving to the home police say they found a man bleeding and leaning against the front door and a woman bleeding from the face, both were inside the home.
+Upon arriving at the home police say they found a man bleeding and leaning against the front door and a woman bleeding from the face.
+Both were inside the home.

-Investigators tell Local 4, they forced their way inside the home through a side door.
+Investigators told Local 4 they forced their way inside the home through a side door.

 It appeared the woman was shot several times in the face and neck area.
 The man appeared to have a gunshot wound to his head.
 Police say a handgun was found near the man.

-According to police, the victims are identified as a 28 year-old black male and a 24 year-old black female.
+According to police, the victims are identified as a 28-year-old man and a 24-year-old woman.

+Both of them are at St. John Hospital in Detroit.
+The man underwent emergency surgery.
+His condition is not known at this time.

 Copyright 2019 by WDIV ClickOnDetroit - All rights reserved.